hashicorp/terraform-website/content/source/docs/cloud/vcs/github-enterprise.html.md

 1. The next page has several steps to guide you through adding a new VCS provider.
 Select "GitHub" then select "Github Enterprise" from the dropdown.

 1. The next page is the "Set up provider" step.
-Fill in all the HTTP URL and API URL of your GitHub Enterprise instance.
+Fill in the HTTP URL and API URL of your GitHub Enterprise instance.

     Field         | Value
     --------------|--------------------------------------------